nginxinc/nginx-basics-workshops/Plus/labs/lab1/readme.md

 ## Pre-Requisites

+> **NOTE:** If you are attending an F5 hosted workshop then you can ignore the pre-requisites section as the F5 workshop environment should have all the tooling pre installed.

 - You must have a license for NGINX Plus, see Lab0 Prerequisites for details
 - You must have Docker installed and running
 - You must have Docker-compose installed
 - (Optional) You should have Visual Studio Code installed to work through the NGINX configuration files.